[ Use case ]

 Those are merchant-facing analytics tools.
 Kleio ($29/mo) and Triple Whale ($219-$5,099/mo) track Shopify P&L, LTV, and ad attribution for individual stores.
 Metorik does similar reporting for WooCommerce.
 Burrow is an agency operations layer — it puts commerce signals in context with deploys, form health, CMS activity, and billing across every client.
 They're complementary: the analytics tool lives inside the store, Burrow lives across the retainer.

-What Shopify events does Burrow capture?
+What Shopify events will Burrow capture?

 What WooCommerce events does Burrow capture?